Frequently Asked Questions

 What medical problems can RelyMD treat?

 RelyMD can treat many medical problems that are not medical emergencies.
-Common problems we treat include: Abdominal Cramps, Allergies, Arthritic Pain, Mild Asthma, Bronchitis, Cold & Flu, Constipation, Diarrhea, Ear Infection, Eye Infections, Fever, Gout, Headache, Hemorrhoids, Insect Bites, Joint Aches & Pains, Muscle Pains And Strains, Pink Eye, Rashes, Respiratory Infections, Sinus Infection, Skin Infections, Sore Throat and Vomiting.
+Common problems we treat include: Abdominal Cramps, Allergies, Arthritic Pain, Mild Asthma, Bronchitis, Cold & Flu, Constipation, Diarrhea, Eye Infections, Fever, Gout, Headache, Hemorrhoids, Insect Bites, Joint Aches & Pains, Muscle Pains And Strains, Pink Eye, Rashes, Respiratory Infections, Sinus Infection, Skin Infections, Sore Throat and Vomiting.

 What medical problems CANNOT be treated by RelyMD?